danhans42/sioload/README.md

 Uses a very simple serial cable (rxd/txd/gnd) that is easy to build.

-The client is written in Python 3, and has been tested on Python 3.7 on both Windows and Linux.
-It requires pyserial, which isnt always included.
+The client is written in Python and has been tested on Python 3.7 on both Windows and Linux.
+It requires pyserial, which isnt always included in your distribution.
 Google can help if you get stuck.

-You can use two speeds - 115,200bps or 345,600bps.
-Once you have selected the requried speed on the PSX, use the corresponding on the client..
+The client supports two speeds - 115,200bps or 1,036,800bps. the slower option is if you want to use the python client with PSXSERIAL/UNIROM etc).
+Always use the '-trun' option with SIOLOADER.

 commands
-     -run : upload & execute PSX-EXE @115.2k (PSXSERIAL/UNIROM/HITSERIAL compatible)
+     -run : upload & execute PSX-EXE @115.2k (PSXSERIAL/UNIROM compatible)
-     -trun: upload & execute PSX-EXE @345.6k (SIOLOADER only)
+     -trun: upload & execute PSX-EXE @1345.6k (SIOLOADER only)

       eg  : sioload.py -run /dev/ttyUSB0 greentro.exe
             sioload.py -trun COM5 trancetro.exe